-Bone broth is a soothing, low in calories, flavorful comfort food that is packed with nutrients and highly beneficial for the spine.
-Bone broth is made from slowly simmering meat or poultry and is an old-fashioned home remedy for a variety of ailments.
+Bone broth is a soothing, low in calories, flavorful comfort food packed with nutrients and highly beneficial for the spine.
+Bone broth is made from slowly simmering meat or poultry and is an old-fashioned home remedy for various ailments.
 These include:

 Nutrients are connected with healthy bones and joints.
 These include: